Projects

 Joseph de Malmanche’s plaque.

-Memorial Entrance is underway.
+Memorial Entrance

 Cemetery Walkway

 In conjunction with the Christchurch City Council, we have installed further steps and are still working on a handrail down the side of the Dissenters Cemetery.
-We were kindly been donated hardwood sleepers to use as steps.
+We were kindly donated the hardwood sleepers to use as steps.

-Cleared Land
+Cleared Land at the Catholic Cemetery

 Heritage Park Project